findologic/plugin-magento-2-di/README.md

   * Run `composer require findologic/libflexport` in your project directory
   * After this, open terminal in “/bin” directory
   * Type “php magento module:status” to get status of all available modules
-  * “Findologic_Search” module should be listed in the bottom od the list as disabled module
+  * “Findologic_Search” module should be listed in the bottom of the list as disabled module
   * In order to enable module type “php magento module:enable Findologic_Search”

-  **Note**: Maybe you will need to do this with root privilages
+  **Note**: Maybe you will need to do this with root privileges

   * After this, module should be enabled, and if you type “php magento module:status”, “Findologic_Search” should be listed as enabled module
   * Log-in into Admin panel